metadata-research/yamz/README.md

 `chmod 600 .seaice_auth`

-## Python environment
-Install the packagages listed in `requirements.txt`.
-You can use a Python virtual environment if you like.
-It is a good idea to install wheel with pip to ensure packages will install even if they are missing wheel archives.

-`pip install wheel`
-`pip install -r requirements.txt`

 ## N2T persistent identifier resolver credentials

 Whenever a new term is created, YAMZ uses an API to n2t.net (maintained by